ABS Pipe Systems (Acrylonitrile Butadiene Styrene)

 PVC Pipe Pressure De-rating Table

 Original ABS pipe pressure rating multiplied by the "De-Rating

 Multiple" below equals the true pressure rating at the specified operating temperature.

 For example, a 9 bar pipe operating at 40°C will be 15 x 0.81 = 7.29bar.

 Industrial ABS Pressure Pipe Rating Change with Temperature Table

-ABS pressure pipe is specialised type of plastic pipe and you will not find it in DIY or plumbing
+ABS pressure pipe is a specialised type of plastic pipe, and you will not find it in DIY or plumbing

 almost anywhere in the UK with a next day or morning service.
 If you are unsure of your requirements please call our highly experienced customer service department on 01786 472850

 and they will help you find the best solution.